Service Tax Additional

 Bolivia has more than ten times as many mobile phones as fixed lines, and the trend towards fixed-mobile substitution continues.
 Besides Entel, another two companies offer mobile telephony: Tigo, wholly owned by Luxembourg-based Millicom International, and NuevaTel, trading as Viva and controlled by US firm Trilogy International.

-All three mobile companies offer 3G services using UMTS technology.
-Due to the poor quality, high cost, and unavailability of ADSL, 3G has become an attractive alternative in Bolivia.
-The number of mobile broadband and smartphone accounts has escalated.
-Tigo's launch of an LTE service in mid-2014 heralds the emergence of a new era in mobile broadband.
+All three mobile companies offer 3G services.
+Due to the poor quality, high cost, and unavailability of DSL, 3G has become an attractive alternative in Bolivia.
+The number of mobile broadband and smartphone accounts has also escalated.
+Tigo's launch of an LTE service in mid-2014 heralded the emergence of a new era in mobile broadband.

 The launch of a new satellite in December 2013 heralds improved telecom services across Bolivia following the satellite coming online in April 2014, with additional capacity expected to be sold to other countries in the regions.
-Entel launched a new satellite TV service in May 2014.
+Entel launched a new satellite TV service in May 2014 and by the end of 2015 it had signed up about 24,500 subscribers.

 Government extends free satellite service from housing association units to rural areas;